francoisboulou/bagels/README.md

 # Things Left to Do

-* Create animations for smooth presentation of difficulty options, instructions, and illegal moves
+* Create animations for smooth presentation of difficulty options, instructions, and illegal move alerts
 * Adding music and sound effects to play and win screens to enhance the play experience
 * Continue to add and refine animations that enhance the play experience
 * Refine my code for performance, and to adhere to React conventions (adding keys to array items, for example)